Hamilton, Montana

 Hamilton is a city that serves as the county seat of Ravalli County, Montana, United States.
 The population was 4,659 at the 2020 census.

 History

 Hamilton was founded by copper king Marcus Daly in the late 19th century.
 It was named for J.W.
 Hamilton, who provided the right-of-way to the railroad.
-Daly is said to have wanted to begin business in the then county seat of Grantsdale, but was denied the opportunity.
-He supposedly founded Hamilton out of his own pocket as a reaction to being rebuffed at Grantsdale.
+Daly is said to have wanted to begin business in Grantsdale, but was denied the opportunity.

-The Ravalli County Museum, founded in 1955, is located in the former Ravalli County Courthouse and focuses on County history, natural history and art.

 In the summer of 2000, Hamilton made international headlines when forest fires throughout the Bitterroot Valley filled the area with smoke and prompted the evacuation of many residents.
 President Clinton declared a state of emergency in the area and dispatched National Guard troops to assist with fighting the fires.

-Hamilton is, as of 2004, home to two microbiological research and production facilities: the government-run Rocky Mountain Laboratories, and a branch of the Corixa Corporation (bought in the late 1990s from Ribi ImmunoChem Research, Inc.).
-The Corixa Corporation was bought by GlaxoSmithKline in 2005.
-NIAID (National Institute of Allergy and Infectious Diseases) completed construction of a Biosafety Level 4 biohazard laboratory as part of the Rocky Mountain Laboratories (RML) facility in 2008.
-This facility has begun operations using highly-pathogenic organisms including the Lentivirus family of viruses.